 - Assistance to small and disadvantaged businesses

 - Promoting startups and innovation through technology commercialization and investment

 - Economic diversification through targeted growth industry promotion

-The programs supported, retained or created 10,285 direct jobs.
-One-third of those were new jobs and two-thirds were retained jobs.
-Including spin-off jobs, the combined programs generated over 27,000 jobs and total annual wages of $1.7 billion, for an average annual wage of $42,150.
+The programs supported retained or created 11,762 direct full-time equivalent jobs.
+Nearly two-thirds of those were new jobs and one-third were retained jobs.
+Including spin-off jobs, the combined programs generated over 24,000 jobs and total annual wages of $1.25 billion, for an average annual wage of $42,150.
 Overall, the combined programs generate $5.3 billion in economic output, generating annual State tax revenues of $53.7 million.